iamarshalrejith/StayAI/README.md

 Please make sure to follow the coding style used in the project and write tests for your contributions.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](./LICENSE.txt) file for details.